-The degree is taught by leading international scholars and practitioners and are supported by outstanding library resources and practical equipment.
-Extra curricula activities support the curriculum whilst widening critical and creative horizons.
-These include fieldtrips to the national Museum of the Moving image, and a London fieldtrip, which in recent years included a visit to the Media Department at the Ministry of Defence, and photographic exhibitions at Tate Britain.
+The degree is taught by leading international scholars and practitioners and you will also benefit from access to outstanding library resources and an extensive range of practical equipment and studio space.
+Extra curricula activities support the curriculum by widening critical and creative horizons.
+Recent activities on the degree include fieldtrips to the National Science and Media Museum, the Media Department at the Ministry of Defence, and Tate Britain.
+We also have regular group visits to local film screenings.

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which have typically no more than 10 students.
 You will also have the opportunity to have a one-to-one meeting with your tutor each week, as well as regular local and national fieldtrips.

-Throughout your three years of study, you will have a number of assessments including written exams and essays.
-In your first two years, there is a focus on practical assessments of practice-based portfolios, and in your final year, you complete a dissertation.
+Throughout your three years of study, you will have a number of assessments including written essays and exams, and practice-based portfolios in filmmaking, photography and animation.
 For all assessments, you will receive detailed written feedback by the course tutor.
 You will also be given the opportunity to discuss the work and feedback in a one to one meeting with the course tutor.

-Your first two years you study two main strands: film history and theory, and practical work.
+We believe that Film and Visual Culture should fully integrate theory with practice, but that ultimately you should be able to develop your own specialism.
+In your first two years, you study two main strands: film history and theory, and practical work.
 In your final year, you have a choice of topics to study.

 By the end of the first year, you will have gained a broad understanding of and will be competent in animation, photography and filmmaking.